 - Sexual abuse: Nonconsensual touching or sexual activities.

-Factors that increase the risk for elder abuse include, but are not limited to, advanced age, female gender, dementia, inability to provide self-care, and characteristics of the caretaker.25,26,27 Signs of elder abuse vary depending on the type of abuse.
-For example, physical abuse can be characterized by bruises, burns, fractures or pressure ulcers; neglect by weight loss, unexplained illnesses, or an unexplained worsening of a chronic health condition.27 Screening patients for elder abuse is recommended by several professional organizations, but there is no evidence that this screening is helpful or effective.28 Screening tools that can be used include the Brief Abuse Screen for the Elderly (BASE) and the Elder Assessment Instrument (EAI).27
+Factors that increase the risk for elder abuse include, but are not limited to, advanced age, female gender, dementia, inability to provide self-care, and characteristics of the caretaker (NCA, 2019).
+Signs of elder abuse vary depending on the type of abuse.
+For example, physical abuse can be characterized by bruises, burns, fractures, pressure ulcers, neglect by weight loss, unexplained illnesses, or an unexplained worsening of a chronic health condition (Halphen, 2019).
+Screening patients for elder abuse is recommended by several professional organizations.
+Still, there is no evidence that this screening is helpful or effective (Feltner et al., 2018).
+Screening tools that can be used include the Brief Abuse Screen for the Elderly (BASE) and the Elder Assessment Instrument (EAI) (Halphen, 2019).

-A fall is described as an unexpected event in which someone comes to rest on the floor or the ground.29 Falls are a common event in older adults, and it has been estimated that falls occur in 40% of adults 65 years of age and older.
-The incidence is higher for residents of long-term care facilities and adults over age 75.29 There are multiple risk factors that contribute to falls in the elderly, including (but not limited to) 29:
+A fall is described as an unexpected event in which someone comes to rest on the floor or the ground (Lord, 2017).
+Falls are a common event in older adults, and it has been estimated that falls occur in 40% of adults 65 years of age and older.
+The incidence is higher for residents of long-term care facilities and adults over age 75 (Lord, 2017).
+Multiple risk factors contribute to falls in the elderly, including (but not limited to) (Lord, 2017):

 - medical conditions like dementia or stroke